 One type of eye socket fracture is a trapdoor fracture.
-This type of fracture usually happens in children because their bones are more pliant & flexible than those of adults.
-Because of this stretch ability, the bone beneath the eye can swing down when broken and then swing shut, trapping the muscle that moves the eye down.
-This causes themuscle to lose blood flow, resulting in pain, severe double vision, nausea, and vomiting.
+This type of fracture usually happens in children because their bones are more pliant and flexible than those of adults.
+Because of this stretchability, the bone beneath the eye can swing down when broken and then swing shut, trapping the muscle that moves the eye down.
+This causes the muscle to lose blood flow, resulting in pain, severe double vision, nausea and vomiting.

 Some eye socket fractures need to be repaired and others do not.
-The decision as to whether a fracture needs to be fixed is usually based on whether the eye is sunken in, double vision & severity, muscles are stuck between bones and how large the CT scan shows the fracture to be.
+The decision as to whether a fracture needs to be fixed is usually based on whether the eye is sunken in, double vision, severity, or muscles that are stuck between bones as well as how large the CT scan shows the fracture to be.

 Eye socket fractures that need repair are fixed with surgery.
-Some fractures, such as a trapdoor fracture, need to be fixed right away, and others may be fixed within a couple of weeks after the injury.
-If you are injured and believe you may have an eye socket fracture, contact Dr. Ahmad immediately or go to the nearest emergency room.
+Some fractures, such as a trapdoor fracture, need to be fixed right away while others may be fixed within a couple of weeks after the injury.
+If you are injured and believe you may have an eye socket fracture, contact our ophthalmologist, Dr. Syed Ahmad immediately or go to the nearest emergency room.

-– is the surgical removal of an eye.
+Enucleation is the surgical removal of an eye.
 Recommending enucleation is one of the most difficult therapeutic decisions in ophthalmology.
-Other alternatives which create viable options to surgery include: cryotherapy, laser photocoagulation, diathermy, chemotherapy, and radiation therapy.
-Removal of an eye is considered a drastic and traumatic measure to most people.
+Other alternatives which create viable options to surgery include cryotherapy, laser photocoagulation, diathermy, chemotherapy and radiation therapy.
+Removal of an eye is considered a drastic and traumatic measure for most people.
 Although many patients who require this surgery have no vision in the affected eye, those who do have vision recognize that enucleation will result in instantaneous, permanent, blindness of that eye and that they will require an artificial eye (ocular prosthesis) as a cosmetic substitute for the real eye.

 Enucleation is usually performed for several different reasons: